Daniel-Dfg/PlagiaSight/README.md

     The next time you'll want to run PlagiaSight, just run `PlagiaSight_Windows.bat` (not necessarily in your terminal), and it should launch in seconds :)

-- **MacOS / Linux**

-    In the folder you just unzipped, simply run `PlagiaSight_MacOS_Linux` **in your terminal/CLI the first time**.

-    In other words, open your terminal/CLI and type this :
-    ```py
-    path/to/plagiasight_folder/PlagiaSight_MacOS_Linux.sh
-    ```
-    Or just right click on the file and select the option to run it in your terminal.
-The first time, it can take up to 2-3 minutes to download everything and launch the app, depending of your internet connection.

-    If it fails, retry the process in in `sudo/superuser` mode (e.g type `sudo path/to/plagiasight_folder/PlagiaSight_MacOS_Linux.sh`).

-    The next time you'll want to run PlagiaSight, just run `PlagiaSight_MacOS_Linux.sh` (not necessarily in your terminal), and it should launch in seconds :)